 Bill Fehrman is Strategic Gifts Officer for the American Academy of Pediatrics.
 He has an undergraduate degree in Philanthropy from DePaul University and is working towards a Master’s Degree in Policy Studies, also at DePaul.
 Bill lives in Park Ridge with his wife and three children.

-Oren Jacobson currently works as a multi-sector consultant helping to develop effective strategies for the businesses and non-profits across the country.
+Oren Jacobson currently works as a multi-sector consultant helping to develop effective strategies for businesses and nonprofits across the country.
 He holds an MBA and is currently working on his Master’s in Economics and Policy Analysis at DePaul University.

 Carl Johnson is an associate at the litigation boutique, Novack and Macey LLP.
 He earned his undergraduate degree in Sociology from Yale University and his J.D. from Columbia University.
 In the 2016 election cycle, Carl was a Deputy Voter Protection Director in Wisconsin, and in the fall of 2014, he was a Legal Research Fellow at ICPR.